 Germany has a high cost of living.
 Prices for auto insurance are especially expensive.
 Variables include your age, the car's age, engine size, make, model and weight.
 German liability insurance, which is mandatory, ranges from 400 to 1,000 Euros per year.
 Shop around when purchasing insurance.

 The minimum age for driving in Germany is 17.
 Soldiers and U.S. civilian employees must have a stateside license or a country license to obtain a U.S. Army Europe certificate of license.
 Prior to departing the U.S., ensure your stateside driver's license is current and not near expiration.
 Possession of a valid stateside license expedites licensing in USAREUR.
 Personnel must hold a USAREUR POV Certificate of License in order to operate a private auto off-post.
 Individuals are no longer permitted to use a military license in lieu of a valid state or country license to obtain a U.S. Forces POV Certificate of License for any class.
 Prior to arriving, it is recommended that you study for the driver's license exam.
-You can find the driver's handbook and manual online at http://www.hqusareur.army.mil/rmv/regulations/AEP190-34.pdf.
+Download the Drivers Handbook and Examination Manual for Germany here or Click here for USAREUR Practice Test and Study Guide.
 The laws and street signs are different than in the U.S. and can be confusing.
 Personnel requiring child care during the driver's orientation and test may utilize hourly slots at the Child Development Center on a space available basis, however, children must be registered through Central Enrollment in order to use hourly care.
 If you do not have a valid license you will be considered a "novice" and must go through German licensing procedures to obtain a license.
 The process is very lengthy and expensive.
 A German driver's license costs approximately 2,000 Euros.

 Car seat requirements are different in Germany than in the U.S. All children under 12 years of age who are smaller than 4'11" or weigh less than 50 pounds must use an approved child seat or booster seat.
 Children up to 36 months or up to 40 pounds must use a car seat.
 Children ages 3 to 11 or 33 to 80 pounds must use a booster seat.
 Failure to use these devices may result in a fine and/or loss of your driving privileges.